ABOUT US

 - Jummah Friday prayer services

-- Women Group Monthly Hangout
+- Women Group Monthly dialogue

 - Funeral arrangements

-- Muslim Youth Group
+- Muslim Youth Activities

 - Monthly lectures from guest speakers

-- Eid Potluck Lunches
+- Eid Festivities

 - Community Picnics

-The Cham American Muslim Community was established in the mid 1980’s from a small community of Cham refugees from Vietnam and Cambodia.
+The Cham American Muslim Community was established in the 1980’s from a small community of Cham refugees from Vietnam and Cambodia.
 There are about 12 Cham families that moved to Pomona to establish Masjid Sabireen and be close to the masjid.
 Other small Cham Muslim communities are located in Fullerton, Santa Ana, Washington, and Pennsylvania.
 The Cham American Muslim Community was established to provide religious services such as congressional prayer, lectures, counseling services, and support for the small cham community who at the time did not speak or understand much English.
 Today, the Cham American Muslim Community manages and maintains the house of Allah with the help and support of all the local muslim brothers and sisters in the Pomona valley community.

-Masjid Board Members
+Masjid Board

 President: Salayman Sales

-Treasurer: Zulkifli Adam
+Imam: Zulkifli Adam